dj-stacker/hex-operations/README.md

 ````
 The created filename should be composed of the ORIGINAL filenames, not the field names when selecting files in tkinter.

 If you just want to join two files into one file use cat_clawed.py.
-It was finnally revised correctly by Claude.
+It was finally revised correctly by Claude.
 See the individual function python and bash scripts to quickly do this math without much time invested.